 Not my childhood dream, thought of writing UPSC while I was doing MBBS.
 At that time I realized that the basic maladies cannot be solved by being a doctor.
 To solve the root cause of the problems in society ie. lack of awareness, medication, opportunities etc. by touching millions of lives at one go is possible only by becoming IAS.

 ClearIAS.com: How did you feel when you came to know that your name is in the toppers list?
 Can you share the moments of happiness with our readers?

 Competition is definitely on the rise because most of the candidates who are becoming IAS are from professional backgrounds.
-Large majority are engineers, MBA graduates or doctors.
+The Large majority are engineers, MBA graduates or doctors.
 Civil service seems an attractive destination for youth.
-Middle class, in particular aspire to become civil servants.
-Private sector has its own importance but the diversity, challenges, vibrancy that you feel – each and every moment you feel alive – is in civil services only.
+Middle class, in particular, aspire to become civil servants.
+The private sector has its own importance but the diversity, challenges, vibrancy that you feel – each and every moment you feel alive – is in civil services only.

 Study Plan in General

 ClearIAS.com: How did you approach this exam?
 What was your attitude and strategy in general (Prelims, Mains and Interview)?

 Positive, optimistic, single-minded, ruthless focus.
 The strategy is to read as much as you can from the same source and revise it again and again.

 ClearIAS.com: How long (Years/Months) have you been preparing, before you gave this attempt?
 Also, on an average how many hours did you put on a daily basis?
 How did you manage time?

 Prepared for 2 years (more than sufficient).
 I was 21 when I gave Prelims.
 On an average, I put around 6-10 hours on daily basis.
 And gradually increased the effort during exam time to 12 hours.
 Managing time was extremely difficult as I was pursuing MBBS from AIIMS.
 But if you have single-minded focused on it, you will find a way.